DerSimi/unitree_go2_recorder/README.md

 Note that the timestamps here are based on the (rather inaccurate) PC time, since there are no timestamps available in `/lowcmd` and `/lowstate`.

 # Credits
-This project is based on a heavily rewritten version of the excellent work from [unitree_mujoco](https://github.com/unitreerobotics/unitree_mujoco).
+This project is based on a heavily rewritten version of the work from [unitree_mujoco](https://github.com/unitreerobotics/unitree_mujoco).
 The XML model is also adapted from that repository.